 Acknowledgments

-As in many other books resuming a research, first thing to be said is that the road has been longer than expected and during the travel many people helped me in the most variegated ways to avoid Poseidon in his anger.
+As is the case with any book presenting research, the first thing to be said is that the road has been longer than expected and during the journey I was helped by many people and in many different ways to avoid Poseidon in his anger.
 My parents pushed me forward, my colleagues adjusted the route, especially Dr. Frank Koehler who prevented me from taking the easy way out.
-When the end seemed to vanish away Dr. Werner Knobl reminded me of the wonder of languages, and Dr. Cristina Bignami of that of time.
-I am especially grateful to Prof. Butzenberger for “extracting” from me a road-map and the willing to work it out.
+When the end seemed to nowhere in sight Dr. Werner Knobl reminded me of the wonder of languages, and Dr. Cristina Bignami of the wonder of history.
+I am especially grateful to Prof. Butzenberger for “extracting” a road-map from me and the being willing to chart it together.

 Needless to say, all the flaws are mine as I am also responsible for any incompleteness.
 This is a first step into the study of the semantic development of the Vedic language(s) along with the change in its social mosaic.
-The work could be brought forward thank to the support of the two Universities that sustained the program “co-tutelle de thèse”, the Eberhard Karls Universität of Tübingen and the Università degli Studi of Turin.
+The study owes its existence to the support of the two Universities that provided co-supervision: the Eberhard Karls Universität of Tübingen, and the Università degli Studi of Turin.
 Moreover, the University of Milan granted me a two years fellowship to study abroad, supporting my first years of research.
-In Milan I started studying Linguistics under the wise guidance of Prof. Giacomelli, and there I was introduced to Sanskrit by the indefatigable care of Prof. Boccali.
-Many friends and persons I love were involved in the process, willingly and unwillingly, and I hope that the result will give them back at least part of what they gave me.
+In Milan I started studying Linguistics under the wise guidance of Prof. Giacomelli, and there I was introduced to Sanskrit by the indefatigable Prof. Boccali.
+Many friends and people I love were involved in the process, willingly and unwillingly, and I hope that the result will give them back at least part of what they gave me.
 I also wish some stranger will cross upon this book and find some sense it.

 We all depend on the kindness of strangers.